iturdikulov/notes/research/Python_Community-Python_Tutorial.md

 `False` since `float` is not a subclass of `int`.

-### 9.5.1.
-Multiple Inheritance

 Python supports a form of multiple inheritance as well.
 A class definition with multiple base classes looks like this:
 ```python
 class DerivedClassName(Base1, Base2, Base3):
     <statement-1>
     <statement-N>
 ```
+\

-For most purposes, in the simplest cases, you can think of the search for attributes inherited from a parent class as depth-first, left-to-right, not searching twice in the same class where there is an overlap in the hierarchy.
+For most purposes, in the simplest cases, you can think of the search for attributes inherited from a parent class as depth-==first, left-to-right==, not searching twice in the same class where there is an overlap in the hierarchy.
-Thus, if an attribute is not found in `DerivedClassName`, it is searched for in `Base1`, then (recursively) in the base classes of `Base1`, and if it was not found there, it was searched for in `Base2`, and so on.
+Thus, if an attribute is not found in `DerivedClassName`, it is searched for in `Base1`, then (recursively) in the base classes of `Base1`, and if it was not found there, it was searched for in `Base2`, and so on (in fact more complex logic is used here).

-In fact, it is slightly more complex than that; the method resolution order changes dynamically to support cooperative calls to `super()`.
+In fact, search for attributes from derived classes more complex than depth-first, left-to-right; the method resolution order changes dynamically to support cooperative calls to ==`super()`==.
 This approach is known in some other multiple-inheritance languages as call-next-method and is more powerful than the super call found in single-inheritance languages.

 Dynamic ordering is necessary because all cases of multiple inheritance exhibit one or more diamond relationships (where at least one of the parent classes can